Aashmeet/ml-end-to-end-workshop/README.md

 Now that we have our data preprocessed in a format that XGBoost recognizes, we can run a simple training job to train a classifier model on our data.
 We can run this entire process in our Jupyter notebook.This will train the model on the preprocessed data we created earlier.
 After a few minutes, usually less than 5, the job should complete successfully, and output our model artifacts to the S3 location we specified.
 Once this is done, we can deploy an inference pipeline that consists of pre-processing, inference and post-processing steps.

-Follow the steps in the Jupyter notebook to execute the Machine learning part -this will include setting up a training job to build a model and then create an endpoint to host the model .
+Follow the steps/cells in the Jupyter notebook to execute the Machine learning part -this will include setting up a training job to build a model and then create an endpoint to host the model .

 ## Part 3- Inference via Single Page Application